numerica-ideas/ni-microservice-nodejs/README.md

 ### Lambda
 For the lambda deployment we used the .gitlab-ci.yml file to automate the function deployment at AWS-Lambda side using Claudia commands.
 You should make sure to provide the AWS user that will be used to perform such tasks on your behald via GitLab runners.

-Under the hood ClaudisJS uses AWS-CLI package whick is calling AWS API endpoints.
+Under the hood ClaudiaJS uses AWS-CLI which is calling AWS API endpoints.

 By dassiorleando (NumericaIdeas.com).